shahid129/oliver-dein/README.md

     - [Others](#others)
 - [Acknowledgement](#acknowledgement)

+# Business Strategy

 ## Site Goals
 - Site owners aim
     - Site owners can easily sell their products.
     - Site owners add or update their products.
-    - Site owners can promote their products in sale or fetured products category.
+    - Site owners can promote their products in sale or featured products category.
 -  Site Users Goals:
     - Can easily find the products.
     - Get a decent user experience.
-    - Can purchase proudcts easily.
+    - Can purchase products easily.

 ## Web Marketing
 The use of social media marketing is probably essential for drawing customers and increasing visibility.
 The best way to generate interest is probably through an organic approach as the marketing budget will probably be little at first.

 Marketing on social media platforms other than Facebook, such as Instagram, Pinterest, and YouTube, is advantageous.
 Because Facebook marketing is more important than any other platform, I will use it for the purposes of this project.
 The live face book page can be found [here](https://www.facebook.com/profile.php?id=100089334735487).
-If the site is no longer available an image can be found [here](docs/screenshot/FB_page_1.png) and [here](docs/screenshot/FB_page_2.png).
+If the site is no longer available an image can be found [here](docs/screenshot/others/FB_page_1.png) and [here](docs/screenshot/others/FB_page_2.png).

-## Search Engine Optimaisation
+## Search Engine Optimization
 The meta keywords and description in the site's base.html have been updated to reflect the researches keywords.
 On significant pages like the index and product pages, the site title has the name Oliver Dein and also contains key keywords.

 The homepage has also been designed with SEO in mind.
 Some of the keywords are also used in the text portions of the webpage, with strong tags surrounding the significant ones.

-For SEO purposes, a sitemap.xml and robots.txt file have also been added.
+For SEO purposes, I've also included an  a sitemap.xml and robots.txt file to the website's root directory to aid in the search engines' ability to crawl the page.

+A sitemap is a method of classifying a website, indicating the URLs and the information contained within each section whereas The URLs on your website that a search engine crawler may visit are specified in a robots.txt file.

 ![](docs/screenshot/others/SEO-keywords.png)